MahmoodSpewAfsh/Graph-Coloring-Problem-Using-Quantum-Annealer/README.md

-# Graph-Coloring-Problem-Using-Quantum-Annealer
-This repo is created for the implementation of Graph Coloring Problem using D'wave Qauntum Annealer for QCISBU class

 # Graph Coloring with Ising Model on D-Wave Quantum Annealer

 This repository contains a Python implementation for solving the graph coloring problem using an Ising model and D-Wave's quantum annealer.